Battle of the Messina Convoy: Battle

-On the night of 1/2 June,clear with calm seas, the destroyers carried out a night search along the Gulf of Squillace by sailing to the furthest position that the convoy could have reached and turning on to a reciprocal course.
-At 1:34 a.m. off Cape Spartivento they found two small merchant ships (carrying supplies and munitions) and turned to close the range.
-An ASV Wellington bomber dropped flares when instructed.
-The Allied destroyers engaged at 2000 yd the Italian freighter Vragnizza with their 4.7-inch guns, seeing a 'dull red glow'.
+On the night of 1/2 June, clear with calm seas, the destroyers carried out a night search along the Gulf of Squillace, by sailing to the furthest position that the convoy could have reached and turning on to a reciprocal course.
+At 1:34 a.m., off Cape Spartivento, they found two small merchant ships (carrying supplies and munitions) and turned to close the range.
+An ASV Wellington bomber dropped flares when instructed from the ships.
+At 2000 yd, the Allied destroyers engaged the Italian freighter Vragnizza with their 4.7-inch guns, seeing a 'dull red glow'.
 After the eighth salvo, the destroyers shifted aim to Postumia (595 GRT).
-The escort vessel, (Lieutenant-Commander Marino Fasan), which had been ahead of the merchantmen, turned back to protect the ships, its first shells passing over the two destroyers.
-Jervis changed target and claimed hits with its first salvo and Castore laid smoke and turned away.
-The destroyers sailed into the smoke and continued until 1 nmi off shore but lost contact with the convoy.
+The escort vessel, (Lieutenant-Commander Marino Fasan) that had been ahead of the merchantmen, turned back to protect the ships, its first shells passing over the two destroyers.
+Jervis changed target and claimed hits with its first salvo, Castore laid smoke and turned away.
+The destroyers sailed into the smoke and until 1 nmi off shore but lost contact with the convoy.
 The Wellington continued to drop flares and Pugsley saw Castore turning to bring its torpedoes to bear.
 Jervis, followed by Vasilissa Olga, turned onto the opposite course and hit Castore at the stern with gunfire, damaging its steering gear, the ship sinking at 3:15 a.m.